 Access to the service will be through the usual social work assessment.
-Service users and their families will not be able to get the service at the reduced rate if purchased privately.
+Service users and their families will not be able to get the service at the reduced rate if they purchase it privately.

 Normally, you should give at least a week's notice when requesting this service.
 This will give the provider time to match a member of staff to the person you care for, or in the case of regular bookings to make sure that the usual member of staff is available.

 A 'Help in crisis' scheme is available to help carers with an urgent need for support in an emergency.